shuozhixu/AID_2026/README.md

 It has an HCP lattice, according to [this paper](https://doi.org/10.1016/j.actamat.2020.05.003).

-No DFT data exist for comparison.
+No DFT or experimental data exist for comparison, to our best knowledge.

 ### Ni